 Soul or Success

 Once upon a time Ben Cantor (Cheyenne Jackson - United 93) was a talented singer/ song writer with a manager, Mickey (Kevin Pollak - The Magic of Belle Isle).
-But when he got burned by a record deal he turned his back on his dream of being a musician and instead became a family man, struggling financially but happy with his life.
-That is until his daughter enters him in to a reality TV show for songwriters and whilst reluctant to re-enter that world filled with disappointment and plagued by doubts over his abilities he is encouraged by his wife, Alicia (Christine Woods), as well as his former manager.
-But as Ben passes the first round of the competition it becomes clear he has a choice; be true to himself or do what ever it takes to achieve success.
+But when he got burned by a record deal he turned his back on his dream of being a musician and instead became a family man, struggling financially but content with his life.
+That is until his daughter enters him in to a reality TV show for songwriters and whilst reluctant to re-enter that world filled with disappointment, whilst plagued by doubts over his own abilities he is encouraged by his wife, Alicia (Christine Woods), as well as Mickey.
+But as Ben gets through the first round of the competition it becomes clear he has a choice to make; be true to himself or do what ever it takes to achieve success.

 What this all boils down to is that "The One I Wrote for You" is a pleasant little drama with a nice inspirational message and an inoffensive style which makes it fine as a family movie.
 But it is a movie whose theme about reaching for your dreams and being true to yourself has been told many a times and as such can't get away from its obvious side.